What does a ghostwriter do?

 I’m not a graphic designer, but I am married to one, and we’ve worked together on several projects.
 For branding and logos, ebook design, white papers, or other marketing materials, I highly recommend Nicole Deyton, who values client relationships as highly as I do.

 Can you also do design work for my project?

 I don’t work on book-length projects or do developmental editing, book indexing, or social media marketing.
-These days I am focused exclusively on website and blog writing services for therapists.
+These days I am focused on website and blog writing services for therapists.
 Take a look at the resources page for information about my colleagues who provide related services.

 Do you handle fiction?
 Can you help me with my book?